Vigilantej02/IT1025Fall2020FullTerm/lab3b/readme.md

 ## Career Exploration

 ## Industry Certification
-* Explore a certification and report your findings.
-(CompTIA , Cisco , CISSP or any other certification)
+* CompTIA is a cybersecurity certification to show you are adept at analytics based security.

 ## College Certificates
 * Explore the Tri-C certificates at: Tri-C IT Programs and report on a certificate of interest (short-term or post-degree.)